ifti891/100-days-of-code/log.md

 6. First thing i want to do is to complete two courses.
 No nothing heavy programming/coding.
 Just want to clear some basics.

 **First:** complete the #CodeInPlace which i joined in March 2021 offered by Stanford University.
-**Second:** I am also doing another small python library course to learn the basics.
+\n**Second:** I am also doing another small python library course to learn the basics.

 These two are my priorities right now.